adriamooney/caring-spruce-41061/src/pages/index.md

       - title: Private Network
         title_align: left
         content: >
-          Join our direct-to-store network and connect with licensed vendors.
+          Join our direct-to-store network and ***connect with licensed vendors***.
+Reduce the cost of bringing product to market while helping optimize production efforts and profits.

-          This reduces the cost of bringing product to market while helping optimize production efforts and profits.
-Supporting the local cannabis industry will also support your local community.
+          ### Supporting the local cannabis industry will also support your
+          local community.

           There is no cost to join but a valid producer or vendor license is required.
         content_align: left
         actions:
           - label: Sign up for private access